The Digital Turn

 |Juan Luis Suarez is the director of the CulturePlex lab, an innovative and interdisciplinary digital humanities research center at Canada's Western University, where he is also a professor of Hispanic Studies in the Modern Languages and Literature Department.|

 Monday, March 3, 2014

 David Grant, Languages & Literatures

 Jim O'Loughlin, Languages & Literatures

 What difference does digital culture make in how we write, communicate, and teach?
 As educators and scholars, what is the best way to respond to the proliferation of electronic media and the disruptive effect they can have on traditional means of communication and scholarship?
-This discussion, which will be the basis of a future Forum section of Universitas, is one of the events held as part of The Digital Turn: the 2013-14 Meryl Norton Hearst Lecture Series: http://tinyurl.com/TheDigitalTurn.
+This discussion was one of the events held as part of The Digital Turn: the 2013-14 Meryl Norton Hearst Lecture Series: http://tinyurl.com/TheDigitalTurn.